-Thread painting, also known as needlepainting or silk shading, makes use of long and short stitch to produce works of art on fabric.
+Thread painting, commonly known as needle painting or silk shading, is a unique embroidery technique that employs long and short stitches to create exquisite works of art on fabric.

 I chose 5 shades of Anchor stranded cotton for this sample flower.

-Fig 3 shows the effect after 3 colors have been used.
+Fig 3 shows the effect after I used three colors.

-I got carried away and forgot to photograph the 4th color for you, so fig 4 shows all 5 in place.
-I only used a little of the darkest shade to add a few straight stitches and a shadow around the underside of the petal.
+I got carried away and forgot to photograph the fourth color for you, so fig 4 shows all five in place.

-If you look closely at the petal I am working on in this photo you will see that the outside edge is not perfectly even.
-This can be "remedied" by working a row of split stitch around the petal first, then stitching over that when doing the thread painting.
+If you look closely at the petal I am working on in this photo, you'll see that the outside edge is not perfectly even.

 I thought you might like to see my first attempt, to encourage you to keep trying if at first you don't succeed.

 My apologies for the awful drawing!
-Apart from that, my main error here was that I used three strands of floss for this thread painting attempt.
+Apart from that, my fundamental error here was that I used three strands of floss for this thread painting attempt.

 Do you also see the holes where I went down through the existing stitches, instead of bringing the needle up through them?